RoadieHQ/marketing-site/content/docs/integrations/github-discovery/index.md

 ## Introduction

-Roadie can load your catalog files automatically from GitHub.
-It takes advantage of the github webhooks to keep the catalog up to date with your additions and modifications.
+Roadie loads your `catalog-info.yaml` files automatically from GitHub.
+This document walks you through how to change the default setting, how to add new paths, and support for multiple organizations.

 This page describes how to do that.